AdrienGahery/GIS-DataScience_Pipeline/README.md

 ## Soon to expect !

-Soon to expect is some [SciKit Learn](https://scikit-learn.org/stable/index.html) in the next Notebook!
+Soon to expect is some more [SciKit Learn](https://scikit-learn.org/stable/index.html) in the next Notebook!
 Applying a supervised machine learning method on my PostGIS-hosted dataset.

 Feel free to give any feedback ! :)